Judit Sándor: Policy work

 Judit Sándor had crucial contributions to the development of regulating Patients' rights in Hungary.
 As one of the founders of the first Patients' Right Organization (Szószóló) in Hungary, she worked out the first Informed consent forms in the country.
 She is currently a member at the National Ethics Committee for Human Reproduction within the Hungarian Medical Research Council.

 She has participated in different national and international legislative, standard setting and policy making activities in the field of biomedical law and bioethics.
 She took part in the drafting of a comprehensive health care act in Hungary (adopted as Act CLIV of 1997 on Healthcare), and with two molecular biologists she developed the conceptual framework for the Genetic data law in Hungary, which was later transformed into Act of 2008 on the Protection of Human Genetic Data.
+In November 2023 she served as an expert on bioethics in the case of Dániel Karsai v.
+Hungary at the European Court of Human Rights.